sebps/golibs/cloud/README.md

 # Cloud
-Some utilitary lib for cloud operations.
+Some lib for cloud operations.